itsdanielmatos/react-challenge/README.md

 Welcome to James Front-end Challenge

-This challenge serves to evaluate your level of proficiency in React framework and your capacity to solve a day-to-day problem.
+This challenge serves to evaluate your level of proficiency in React and your capacity to solve a day-to-day problem.

 In this app you will find a **non working** search engine.
 Your job is to **fix it** and **improve it**.